countMonteCristo/gorth/README.md

 const M 10 end
 const CHAR_WIDTH M 4 * 3 + end
 ```
 Defines constant with given name and given value.
-Simple arithmetic operations can be used to calculate const value.
+Simple arithmetic and logical operations can be used to calculate const value.
 Constants may be delcared inside functions.
 Local constants CAN NOT HIDE global ones with the same name.

 For example: